-Media Contact: Michelle Kirkwood, Director, Strategic Communications and Media Relations, firstname.lastname@example.org
+Media Contact: Michelle Kirkwood, Vice President, Strategic Communications and Public Relations, firstname.lastname@example.org

 The most recent press releases from the American Diabetes Association:

 American Diabetes Association® Names Three Awardees for $4.875 Million in 2019 Pathway to Stop Diabetes Research Grants

 The American Diabetes Association announced today it is awarding this year’s prestigious Pathway to Stop Diabetes grants, totaling $4.875 million dollars, to three researchers, with each scientist receiving $1.625 million dollars over a five-year grant term to support breakthroughs in basic science, clinical science, technology, care and potential cures in the field of diabetes.

 Three ADA Pathway Grant Awardees’ Collaborative Breakthrough: Analysis Describing the Genetic Link Between Beta (β) Cell Function and Type 2 Diabetes Published in Cell Reports

 American Diabetes Association (ADA) Pathway to Stop Diabetes® grant recipients Michael L. Stitzel, PhD, of the Jackson Laboratory, Stephen C.J.
 Parker, PhD, of the University of Michigan, and Praveen Sethupathy, PhD, of Cornell University, recently embarked on a collaborative research initiative empowered by the ADA Pathway to Stop Diabetes program.
 Bringing together diverse areas of expertise, their collaboration led to today’s report that establishes new detail about the genetic signatures of the cells that produce and release insulin, pancreatic beta (β) cells.

 January 9, 2019

 House Votes to Defend Health Care Law in Federal Appeals Court